teknicode/bootstrap-forms/README.md

 Outputs `<form action="my url" id="my_form">`

 Add an input to the form.
-The int in `input(1)` defines which column this input will appear.
+The int in `input(1)` defines the width of the input according to Bootstraps Grid system.
+For example `input(6)` will set the input width to `col-md-6`.

 ```
 $form->input(1)->set([